 Looking at forward expectations, sales are expected to decline this year and next.
 But profits are improving; analysts anticipate 1% EPS growth this year and another 8% growth in 2020.

-The chart looks good too, trading above its 50- and 200-day moving averages for three and a half months, with the 50-day line trending upward since late February.
+The chart looks good too, trading above its 50- and 200-day moving averages for nearly five months, with the 50-day line trending upward since late February.

 The stock broke to new highs in late March, and spent the next month rising steadily.
-In the six weeks since, it’s been stuck in a range between 194 and 199.
-But yesterday’s break above 200 could be the start of a new phase in MCD’s rally, particularly if the market gets going again.
+For the ensuing six weeks, it was stuck in a range between 194 and 199.
+But last month’s break above 200 signaled the start of a new phase in MCD’s rally, and it’s pushed higher by another 6% in the last month.

-Trading at 26 times earnings, MCD isn’t really cheap or expensive, though it could be deemed a bit overvalued given the very modest EPS growth expectations for this year.
-That has the potential to throw cold water on an impending rally.
+Trading at 28 times earnings, MCD isn’t really cheap or expensive, though it could be deemed a bit overvalued given the very modest EPS growth expectations for this year.
+That has the potential to throw cold water on the current rally.
 But don’t bet on it; McDonald’s stock has consistently held up well in market downtrends over the past year, so P/E concerns aren’t likely to suddenly surface.

 MCD Still a Long-Term Play